What performance can be expected from a conventional structure?

 How have isolation systems performed in earthquakes?

 The USC Hospital using DIS isolators remained operational throughout the 1994 Northridge Earthquake with no damage.
-In contrast the Los Angeles County Medical Center located less than a mile away suffered $400 million of damage and was not operational after the earthquake.
+In contrast the Los Angeles County Medical Center located less than a mile away suffered $400 million of damage and was not

-Isolated Structures have Demonstrated a Record of Excellent Performance During an Earthquake.
+Isolated Structures have Demonstrated a Record

 The three million-pound Stanford Linear Accelerator (left) in California, protected by DIS isolators, was unscathed by the 1989 Loma Prieta Earthquake.
 Elsewhere on campus damage was reported to be approximately $160 million.